erolkavvas/tb_pangenome_workflow/README.md

 # Workflow for statistical and genome-scale modeling of 1595 M. Tuberculosis strains

-The study is divided into three sections.
+The study is divided into four sections.

 1. **Pan-genome analysis**
     1. Pan-genome partitioning